justincbeck/BlurEffect/README.md

 BlurEffect
 ==========

-My working attempt at creating Apple's blue effect dynamically
+My working attempt at creating Apple's blur effect dynamically

 NOTE: This does NOT use the UINavigationBar hack that a lot of people are using.
 This implementation should work for iOS 8 too and will not get rejected for using private APIs etc...